openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the Credential Response is not encrypted, the media type of the response MUST be set to `application/json`.

-The following claims are used in the JSON-encoded Credential Response body:
+The following parameters are used in the JSON-encoded Credential Response body:

 * `format`: REQUIRED.
 String denoting the format of the issued Credential.
 * `credential`: OPTIONAL.
 Contains issued Credential.
 It MUST be present when `transaction_id` is not returned.
 It MAY be a string or an object, depending on the Credential format.
 See (#format_profiles) for the Credential format specific encoding requirements.